 You can copy and paste this IP address as needed.

-- If you are being denied with an error like "access denied firstname.lastname@example.org" try adding a wildcard to the end of your ip (such as xxx.xxx.xxx.xxx%).
+- If you receive an "access denied to firstname.lastname@example.org" error, try adding a wildcard to the end of your ip (such as xxx.xxx.xxx.xxx%).

 - Launch your third-party program, enter the database and login information, and then connect.